m-aiken/js30-checkboxes/README.md

-Hold Shift to Check Multiple Checkboxes exercise from Wes Bos JavaScript 30 site.
+Select multiple checkboxes with the shift key.
+Exercise from Wes Bos JavaScript 30 site.